-You want to avoid using any powerful soaps to clean solar panels as this can cause damage.
+You want to avoid using any powerful soaps to clean solar panels, and also avoid abrasive sponges and brushes, as this can cause damage.
 Instead, use a soft rag and a biodegradable soap to gently clean any grime from the panels.

-Storing Your Water Feature in Winter
+Storing Your Solar Water Feature in Winter

-An excellent benefit of a solar water feature is that it is extremely easy to move around and store, particularly if it is made from resin or another lightweight material.
+As mentioned, a great benefit of a solar water feature is that it is extremely easy to move around and store, particularly if it is made from resin or another lightweight material.

-If you like to use your water feature as a birdbath, and don’t want to rob the birds of their drinking hole in winter, consider replacing the fountain with a birdbath bowl over the winter months.
+Top tip for bird lovers: If you like to use your water feature as a birdbath, and don’t want to rob the birds of their drinking hole in winter, consider replacing the fountain with a birdbath bowl over the winter months.
 You can replenish it as necessary and stop it from freezing.
 This way, you can store away your water feature, protecting its mechanism, but continue to offer the birds in your garden a water source.

 Some solar water features have built-in solar-powered batteries which will store solar energy and allow the feature to be used when there’s no sun.